Contact form

 Royalty & Fairytales

 A green and pleasant pastoral country, Denmark is the home of Royalty, Vikings and Fairytales.
-Denmark is rich in culture and there are many art galleries and museums to visit.
+Denmark is rich in culturewhich you can get a glimpse of in the country's many museums and galleries.

-Denmark is the perfect destination for families, laid-back atmosphere with many activities and cultural experiences.
-The capital Copenhagen is a charming city to visit any time of year with its distinctive architecture, royal palace and historical sights which you can easily cover on foot or bicycle.
+Denmark is the perfect destination for families, with a laid-back atmosphere and countless activities and cultural experiences.
+The capital, Copenhagen, is a charming city to visit any time of year with distinctive architecture, a royal palace and historical sights which you can easily cover on foot or bicycle.

-Why not take a boat trip around its revamped harbour front, where you among other things will pass the statue of The Little Mermaid commemorating on one of the great fairy-tale writer Hans Christian Andersen.
+Why not take a boat trip around its revamped harbour front, and visit the statue of The Little Mermaid, commemorating the great fairy-tale writer Hans Christian Andersen.

-Enjoy the vibrant life at Strøget, the main shopping-street, experiencing a day in the charming family-park “Parken” or the legendary Tivoli based in the heart of the city.
+Enjoy the vibrant life at Strøget, the main shopping-street; experience a day in the charming family-park “Parken”; or seem some light-hearted thrills in the legendary Tivoli amusement park, right in the heart of the city.
 Sitting down in Nyhavn with a smørrebrød sandwich and Danish beer is something everyone should experience.
-No wonder the Danish are so happy-go-lucky, or as they say “ligeglad”.
+No wonder the Danish are so happy-go-lucky, or as they say “ligeglad.” (back to the top)